Arthurlie F.C.: History

 In the Junior Super League era, the club were the first ever winners of the second tier West of Scotland Super League First Division in 2003 and enjoyed an unbroken 15 seasons in the West of Scotland Super League Premier Division until relegation to the newly configured SJFA West Region Championship in 2018.

 The club's most recent trophy success was in the 2015 West of Scotland Cup final, defeating Kilwinning Rangers 4–2 at Newlandsfield Park, with goals from Gary Smith (3), and Ryan McGregor.
 It was Arthurlie's sixth victory in the West of Scotland Cup, a feat equalled by Pollok in 2017 and only Auchinleck Talbot (12) and Irvine Meadow (9), have won the tournament more often.

-The team are managed by former Scotland Junior international defender, Duncan Sinclair, who joined the club from Larkhall Thistle in June 2018.
+The team were managed by former Scotland Junior international defender, Duncan Sinclair, who joined the club from Larkhall Thistle in June 2018.
 Sinclair has also previously managed Shotts Bon Accord, Kilsyth Rangers and Lanark United.
-He is Arthurlie's ninth manager since 2010.
+He was Arthurlie's ninth manager since 2010.

 On 15 April 2020, Andy McFadyen become the club's new manager.
-On 18 July 2022, Craig Palmer was appointed as new manager.
+He led the team to an invincible season in the West of Scotland League Conference B but just before the start of the 2022-23 season, he resigned due to work commitments.

+On 18 July 2022, Craig Palmer was appointed as new manager..The team struggled and eventually Craig Palmer left the club by mutual agreement.
+Colin Reilly took over and led the club to safety.
+The following season Reilly led the club to its fifth Scottish Junior Cup Final where they were defeated by a late goal from Darvel FC.
+In spite of a fine late season league run, the club was relegated from the West of Scotland League Premier Division.